Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 5.19 Following regulatory guidance, the institution has publicly available policies regarding the kinds of information that will be included in the permanent academic record of students as well as policies regarding the retention, safety and security, and disposal of records.
 Its information-release policies respect the rights of individual privacy, the confidentiality of records, and the best interests of students and the institution.

-5.20 Through a program of regular and systematic evaluation, the institution assesses the appropriateness and effectiveness of its student services to advance institutional purposes.
-Information obtained through this evaluation is used to revise these goals and services and improve their achievement.
+5.20 Through a program of regular and systematic evaluation, the institution assesses the effectiveness of its efforts to achieve an equitable educational experience for all of its students and the appropriateness and effectiveness of its student services to advance institutional purposes.
+Information obtained through this evaluation is used to revise these efforts and services and improve their achievement.
 (See also 8.4)

 [ back to top ]